oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-why-to-upgrade-from-angularjs-to-angular/rule.md

 ---

-​​Do you know why it is a good idea to upgrade your AngularJS application to the latest version of Angular (Angular 7, was Angular 6, was Angular 5, was Angular 4, was Angular 2+, and from here on will be known as Angular)?​​
+Do you know why it is a good idea to upgrade your AngularJS application to the latest version of Angular (Angular 7, was Angular 6, was Angular 5, was Angular 4, was Angular 2+, and from here on will be known as Angular)?

 There are a number of reasons why you should consider migrating your AngularJS application to the latest version,